jcasanella/valstro/README.md

 # Valstro Exercise

-This repository contains the solution to the problem using python 3.9 It can be executed from host or from docker.
+This repository contains the solution to the problem using python 3.9 Can be executed either from the cmd line or from docker.

-## Execution from Host
+## Execution from Cmd Line

-Requires `Python 3.9` and the installation of the following library:
+Requires `Python 3.9` and the installation of thelibrary `python-socketio`:
 ```
 pip install "python-socketio[client]"
 ```

-Once the library is installed the application can use the default `hostname:port`.
-In this case will connect against: `0.0.0.0:3000`
+The application allows to override the default connection: `0.0.0.0:3000`

+### Using the defaults
-To start the application run:
+Just start the application using this command:
 ```
 python3.9 app.py
 ```

+### Overriding host and port
-If we want to override the default host and port, start the application with the parameters to override the host and port:
+If we want to override the host and port, start the application with the following parameters:
 ```
 python3.9  app.py --host 0.0.0.0 --port 3000
 ```

-**Note**: If you want to override just one parameter, supply only the parameter to override.
+* --host: IP of the server
+* --port: Port used by server

+**Note**: It's not required to override both parameters, we can override the one desired.

 ## Execution from Docker

+To make easier the execution, we have dockerized the Client implementation.
 If the server is running from Docker, check the container IP address:

+**Note**: Replace `server_container_name` by the name of the container of your Server app.

 ```
 docker inspect -f '' server_container_name
 ```
-**Note**: You must replace `server_container_name` by the name of the container of your Server app.

-The inspect command returns a lot of information:
+The previous command returns a lot of information but we're interested only with the **IPAddress**:

 ```
 ...